grottrup/FreeRTOS-Tic-Tac-Toe/README.md

 * The system will not have an option to select who will have the first turn.
 The player on the Game Console (Player 1) will always have the first turn.

+# Design
+## Tasks
+The planned behaviour of the system was analysed and processed it was divided into two groups:
+* The tasks, tagged with (HRT) are hard real time, meaning their deadlines can never be missed.
+* Those with the (SRT) tag are soft real time – missing their deadlines is deemed notimportant.

+### GC Tasks
+* Joystick: The Game Console must regularly handle input from the Joystick.(HRT)
+* GC communication: The Game Console must regularly receive messages from the PC.
+The Game Console must also occasionally update the PC application with information of selected fields and results of the tic-tac-toe game.(HRT)
+* Logic: The Game Console must act on input and received messages within a short time interval.
+The purpose is to update the state of the tic-tac-toe game.
+(HRT)
+* Display: The Game Console must be able change what the LEDs should display, per updates of the state of the game, within a short time interval.
+(SRT)

+### PC Tasks
+* PC communication: Send and receive information through the connection to the Game Console.
+(HRT)
+* Keyboard: Receive input from the PC keyboard.
+(HRT)
+* View: Show information on the PC screen.
+(SRT)

 ---

 Clean writing the rest of the report...